 Budget Traveling Namibia:

-The December holidays were fast approaching and me and my 2 best friend (Andre and Shane) did not have much money on our name but a big desire to break free from city life.
-I had a crazy but beautiful idea to take our dirt bikes to Namibia, cost even less than staying at home.
+The December holidays were fast approaching and my 2 best friends and I (Andre and Shane) did not have much money to our name but a big desire to break free from city life.
+I had a crazy but beautiful idea to take our dirt bikes to Namibia, and the trip could cost us less than staying at home.

-Loading our family SUV (not 4×4) with some essential campaign equipment, enough food and water for about 3 weeks (mainly pasta for food) and a trailer with our 3 dirt bikes on.
+Loading our family SUV (not 4×4) with some essential camping equipment, enough food and water for about 3 weeks (mainly pasta for food) and a trailer with our 3 dirt bikes on.

 Planing to head North from Johannesburg till we hit the desert with a budget of R3000 each that is R9000 in total for food, accommodation and fuel (about $700 in total).

 Without any plans other than just driving till we reach solitude.
 We started this 3 week adventure.

 We left in a hurry and our first stop was a small town called Pofadder, we planned to spend the night there in luxury so we spent some money to pitch our tent in the yard of a backpackers near the boarder.
 That night we learned that the sun sets much later the more north you go, so essentially your day was longer which made us very happy!
 One thing about the dessert is that those hot day’s turn very cold very quick and that first night was a lesson on how to fight the cold in a small tent with 3 guy’s.